Kweku-Stephen/Getting-and-Cleaning-Data/CodeBook.md

 ## Signals
-Using its embedded accelerometer and gyroscope, the samsung galaxy SII was used to captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz and the following **signals** were generated
+Using its embedded accelerometer and gyroscope, the samsung galaxy SII was used to captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz and the the sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
+Hence, the following **signals** were generated

-tBodyAcc-XYZ
+ - tBodyAcc-XYZ
-tGravityAcc-XYZ
+ - tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+ - tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+ - tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+ - tBodyGyroJerk-XYZ
-tBodyAccMag
+ - tBodyAccMag
-tGravityAccMag
+ - tGravityAccMag
-tBodyAccJerkMag
+ - tBodyAccJerkMag
-tBodyGyroMag
+ - tBodyGyroMag
-tBodyGyroJerkMag
+ - tBodyGyroJerkMag
-fBodyAcc-XYZ
+ - fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+ - fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+ - fBodyGyro-XYZ
-fBodyAccMag
+ - fBodyAccMag
-fBodyAccJerkMag
+ - fBodyAccJerkMag
-fBodyGyroMag
+ - fBodyGyroMag
-fBodyGyroJerkMag
+ - fBodyGyroJerkMag

 ## Variables